redisson/redisson/docs/data-and-services/collections.md

     // Remove elements not in the specified collection Mono<Boolean> mono4 = list.retainAll(Arrays.asList("element4", "element5"));

-    // Remove first occurrence at index
-    Mono<Void> mono5 = list.fastRemove(0);
+    // Fast remove the element at the given index (no return value) Mono<Void> mono5 = list.fastRemove(0);

     // Clear all elements